samsumas/LivingBurger/README.md

 # LivingBurger
  Usage :
- 1. `gradle build` and your apk will be ./app/build/outputs/apk/app-release-unsigned.apk
- 2. Install on your android device
+ 1. `gradle build` and `adb install ./app/build/outputs/apk/app-debug.apk` (or just install ./app/build/outputs/apk/app-debug.apk if you don't have adb or if you don't want to enable usb debugging on your phone)
- 3. Press the button "button" in the app
+ 2. Press the button "button" in the app
- 4. Set the wallpaper
+ 3. Set the wallpaper
- 5. Have fun!
+ 4. Have fun!